 - Name of the witnesses/sponsors

-Many times you will find the engagement as the main record and then the wedding date was added as a small note when this took place.
+Many times you will find the reading of banns or the engagement as the main record and then the wedding date was added as a small note when this took place.

 In addition, they also recorded: